Doubts Rise About Evidence That U.S. Diplomats In Cuba Were Attacked

 The weapon that wasn't

-But then in October 2017, the Associated Press released a recording of the sound.
+But then in October 2017, The Associated Press released a recording of the sound.
 And that's when the scientific support for an attack began to crumble.

 A pair of experts on insect sounds decided to analyze the audio.
 And they soon realized that the sound was no weapon.